delqn/ghettote.ch/README.md

 1. create a database for the app: `$ heroku addons:create heroku-postgresql`
 2. connect to the database with `heroku pg:psql`
 3. Add Postgres backups with `$ heroku addons:add pgbackups`

+Install postgresql on your mack: `$ brew install postgresql`